 There are a million examples that I could give here but the easiest way to distill this down is to say: If you post something, post focused, useful information about your niche business and focus it directly to the people that you want to connect to.
 If you’re a local car wash, continually post information about specials, discount programs, why you’re better than the competition, how easy it is to get to your location, what specials you might offer to businesses, how to care for your car’s finish, how to shine your wheels, etc. and keep the value flowing.
 That way when people decide if they’re going to follow you, there is a consistent and clear message of the value that you provide and they can see at a glance that you’re highly relevant.

 It’s not all about you.
-It’s ok to share valuable content from others.
+It’s ok to share valuable content with others.
 It can only improve the value that you offer your followers.
 Enough said.

 Engage directly with your target audience and focus on your niche